lucaZardini/license-plate-recognition/README.md

 ```
 pip install -r requirements.txt
 ```
 4. Put the images to run detection on in the `images` folder.
+We already put some images there for convenience.
 If you want to use your own folder, you can specify it with the `--img_folder` flag when running the script.
 If you want to use a single file, use `--img_path` instead.

    (*WARNING: paths are relative to the project root*)